Healthdirect Free Australian health advice you can count on.

 Can I increase my metabolism?

-Although it's hard to change your metabolism, the more physical activity you do, the more kilojoules (energy) you use.
+Although it's hard to change your metabolism, the more physical activity you do, the more kilojoules (energy) you will use.

 Some ways to burn kilojoules include: